Ulster Unionist Party: 2019–2021: Steve Aiken

-Beattie leadership
+2021–2024: Doug Beattie

 Steve Aiken resigned on 8 May 2021, and Doug Beattie was elected as leader on 17 May 2021.
 Beattie, a former soldier, is perceived as a progressive unionist, and it was predicted that following his election as leader, the party would reclaim some of the centre ground that they had lost to the Alliance Party.

 After Beattie became leader, a number of new members joined the party including former Belfast PUP councillor Julie-Anne Corr-Johnston, Derry and Strabane DUP councillor Ryan McCready, former Independent Irish Senator Ian Marshall, Belfast Alliance Party councillor Carole Howard and Belfast PUP councillor John Kyle.

 In October 2021, Newry and Mourne UUP councillor Harold McKee resigned from the party because of Beattie's promotion of 'liberal values'.

 In January 2022, Beattie made what some saw as a misogynistic joke about DAERA minister Edwin Poots and his wife.
-After this, it was found that he had made other controversial jokes on social media, before entering politics, and he made a statement apologizing.
+After this, it was found that he had made other controversial jokes on social media, before entering politics, and he made a statement apologising.

 The party contested all 18 constituencies in the 2022 Assembly election.
 They received 96,390 votes, 11.2% of the total, down 1.7% from the 2017 Assembly election.
 They had 9 MLAs elected, down 1 from 2017 after Roy Beggs Jr lost his seat in East Antrim to Alliance.

 In the 2023 local elections, Beattie characterised the election as a 'choice between delivery or dysfunction'.
 The UUP ran 101 candidates across the 11 councils, with a manifesto pledging 'city and growth deals', the appointment of 'prompt payment champions' to each council, 'below inflation rate rises' and the devolution of regeneration powers to councils.
 They received 81,282 votes, 10.9% of the total, down 3.2% from the 2019 local elections.
 The party had 54 councillors elected, down 21 from 2019.

 Following the losses for the UUP in the 2023 local elections, Beattie said that unionism was always likely to "take a hit across the board" due to Sinn Féin's gains.

 Ahead of the 2024 general election, the UUP 'absolutely' ruled out an electoral pact with the DUP.
 Robbie Butler, the UUP's deputy leader, said that politics is about "maximising and having confidence in your own voice."
 In January 2024, it was announced that Iraq veteran Tim Collins had joined the UUP and been selected as the party's prospective parliamentary candidate for the North Down constituency.

 In May 2024, Antrim and Newtownabbey Councillor, Paul Michael quit the party following the decision to replace Robin Swann with Mike Nesbitt as Health Minister.

 The UUP returned to Westminster following the 2024 general election and Robin Swann's victory in South Antrim.
 Beattie announced he was stepping down as leader in August 2024 and was succeeded by former leader Mike Nesbitt.